xyonox/file-organizer/README.md

 ## Features

-- Organizes files in the `/Users/cfa/Downloads` directory.
+- Organizes files in a directory supplied with the `-d` flag or entered interactively.
 - Creates category folders automatically when they do not exist.
 - Supports images, videos, audio files, documents, archives, apps and installers.
 - Recognizes file extensions regardless of uppercase or lowercase letters.